-- 80. WFP will support the Somali Bureau of Standards through capacity strengthening, assistance in identifying potential sources of micronutrients and, on request, assistance with procurement.
-The objective is to increase the availability and scale up the distribution of fortified foods and ensure quality control. - 81.
+- 79.80.
+Through support for the SUN movement, WFP will engage in national platforms that coordinate food and nutrition security activities, including through South-South and triangular cooperation. - 80.81.WFP will support the Somali Bureau of Standards through capacity strengthening, assistance in identifying potential sources of micronutrients and, on request, assistance with procurement.
+The objective is to increase the availability and scale up the distribution of fortified foods and ensure quality control. - 81.82.
 In collaboration with the Food and Agriculture Organization of the United Nations, WFP will continue to support training in improved agricultural practices to reduce food losses and increase production and sales through market linkages.

-82. Donor's funding received.
+82.83.
+Donor's funding received.